billhennessy/blog-chunky/content/post/forbidden-secrets-of-coronavirus-data-manipulation.md

 > In a survey of 1,662 schools in Pennsylvania, for instance, 6 of the top 50 were small, which is an overrepresentation by a factor of 4.
 These data encouraged the Gates Foundation to make a substantial investment in the creation of small schools, sometimes by splitting large schools into smaller units.
 At least half a dozen other prominent institutions, such as the Annenberg Foundation and the Pew Charitable Trust, joined the effort, as did the U.S. Department of Education’s Smaller Learning Communities Program.

 And what was the result?

 > Unfortunately, the causal analysis is pointless because the facts are wrong. **If the statisticians who reported to the Gates Foundation had asked about the characteristics of the worst schools, they would have found that bad schools also tend to be smaller than average**.
 The truth is that small schools are not better on average; they are simply more variable.
 If anything, say Wainer and Zwerling, large schools tend to produce better results, especially in higher grades where a variety of curricular options is valuable.

 A billion dollars wasted, and once proud high schools with histories were laid to dust because of a lack of critical thinking.
+In other words, what they saw *wasn't* all there was.

 ### Doubt Everything